Parrish (film): Soundtrack

 Max Steiner composed the film score.
 On this film he made use of his belief that "every character should have a theme."
 The Warner Bros.
 Records soundtrack (WS-1413) recording used five of the film's main themes in both a short version and a concerto versions.
 In addition to the "Tobacco Theme", (for tobacco heir Parrish McLean), "Paige's Theme", "Allison's Theme", "Lucy's Theme", and "Ellen's Theme;" the soundtrack included Steiner's song "Someday I'll Meet You Again" (from Passage to Marseille).
 Max Steiner conducted the Warner Bros.
 Orchestra.
 Side 2 of the soundtrack album featured George Greeley as guest pianist, playing three of the film themes, together with two other Steiner film themes, Tara's Theme (from Gone With The Wind) and the Theme from A Summer Place.
 George Greeley was also featured on several singles issued by Warner Brothers.

 Reception

-The film was a success at the box office but received little critical acclaim.
+Bosley Crowther of The New York Times dismissed the characters as "artificial people, these romantically exaggerated folks who sweep through this status-conscious story, which is sufficiently exaggerated in itself—from the bird-brained and unbucolic hero to the meanest farm-girl with the low-cut blouse.
+Not one of them is representative of credible humanity."

+Harrison's Reports called the film "Very good" and felt it "has all the "chemistry" of a hit, despite its soap opera story line.
+There's plenty of romance (Parrish is involved with three young women; his mother with a local tycoon), suspense, action and local color.
+Lacking is comic relief."

+Larry Tubelle of Variety wrote the film is "a long, plodding account of man vs. monopoly in Connecticut's tobacco game.
+Although slickly produced, charming to the eye in its pictorial appreciation of New England's scenic beauty and carefully cast with a mixture of solid veteran troupers and a host of pretty, mostly blue-eyed colts and fillies weaned in Warner Bros. television-indoctrinated stable, the film, for all its length, rarely gets beneath the skin of its characters and eventually begins to sag under the bulk of too many climaxes and followed by too many dramatic plateaus."

+Time magazine wrote the film "is supposed to prove that 'our youth is neither beat nor lost.'
+Instead, as represented by some featherweight personalities out of Warner’s TV training camp, American youth is merely sullen, sadistic and sex-obsessed."

-A 1965 New York Times article called it "pure camp".
+A 1965 New York Times article listed Parrish among other films as "pure camp".

 In 1967, Donahue described the film as the most satisfying of his movies to date.
 "I had the best script and the best opportunity as an actor", he said.
 "Not too many of those came my way."